He was the most powerful man amongst the Ashantis from Ghana . His name, Otumfuo Nana Sir Osei Tutu Agyeman Prempeh II, KBE.

 We left London at 12 midnight.
 Around Manchester our first issue.
 Micheal was gassing the car and the result was a motorway flash that had him going let’s say an interesting bit more than 70mph on a vacant motorway.
 A penalty and fine would follow.
 And then about an hour from our destination our car broke down and we had to wait to be towed to Carnoustie.
 The fault with the car would cost £60 but it meant taking the engine out.
 Cost £600.
 We were doomed.
 But the tow driver said, if we were able to complete a third of the journey, we could ring his service again, but that meant we could only go at a max of 40mph driving back on the motorway.
 A third in we stopped and were towed back to London.

-Our shoot with the Reverend went well.
+Nestled in Canoustie was a giant of a man, whose impact on many lives is immeasurable.
+Our shoot went well.
 He spoke about his friendship, the school, his memories and the impact it had had on him.
-Nestled in Canoustie was a giant of a man, whose impact on many lives is immeasurable.
-This wasn’t going to be a film about white saviour, but one which gave context to the many people who Rev Pearson worked with, that turned grassland into one of the most respected schools in Ghana.
+This wasn’t going to be a film about white saviour, but one which gave context to the many people who Reverend Pearson worked with, those he inspired and one that turned grassland into one of the most respected schools in Ghana.
 A year and a bit latter Reverend Pearson passed away.

-The tapes of Reverend Pearson remain unedited laying somewhere in a thousand beta tapes like these previously in the author’s home, now stowed away in storage.
-It is our ambition; my co-producer Michael Donkor, archivist Jose and I to tell this story of Prempeh, wrapped around personal stories and Reverend Pearson
+The tapes of Reverend Pearson remain unedited laying somewhere in a thousand beta tapes previously in this author’s home.
+But during lockdown we located some valuable tapes that a global body deemed historically important.
+It is our ambition; my co-producer Michael Donkor, archivist Jose and I to tell this story of Prempeh, wrapped around personal a number of stories.

 Next to Blair is the President of Ghana, John Kofi Agyekum Kufuor KCB.
 John Kufuor is an alumni of Prempeh College.
 His son also called John was the house prefect of Aggrey House and is the photo above, four rows up, three from the right.